seberg/numpy/doc/neps/nep-00XX-new-dtypes.rst

 here.
 The above split into Python objects has the disadvantage that reference cycles naturally occur, unless ``CastingImpl`` is bound every time it is returned.
-Although normally numpy DTypes are not expected to have a limited lifetime, this may require some thought.
+Although normally Numpy DTypes are not expected to have a limited lifetime, this may require some thought.

 A second downside is that by splitting up the code into more natural and